Easter Drawing Series, 2025

 Mary has come to the tomb carrying burial spices, and pauses to gather flowers along the way.
 Finding the tomb open, her first thought is that someone has taken Jesus' body away.
 This scene captures the moment when she looks up and recognises the risen Jesus standing before her.

-This image is part of a series depicting four individuals, each shown as different nationalities.
+This image is part of a series depicting three individuals, each shown as different nationalities.
 This diversity invites us to see ourselves in their stories and reflect on the same fundamental question they faced: "Is Jesus who He said He is?"